Why Traders Call Natural Gas the “Widow Maker”

 Conclusion: The Widow Maker

 That’s why NG earned its nickname: it punishes anyone who thinks they’ve “figured it out.”
-The only constant in natural gas trading is uncertainty magnified by leverage.
+The only constant in natural gas trading is uncertainty.
 For most traders, that makes it less an opportunity than a widow maker.